 As described, the aforementioned literatures in law, public policy, and political science have revealed only mixed evidence that agencies both seriously consider alternatives in their rulemakings as well as encourage participation to develop these other approaches.
-In fact, if one theme emerges from this scholarship, it is that the procedural requirements embedded in the various laws, directives, and guidance can provide perverse incentives for agencies that tend to nudge them toward being less likely to entertain alternatives seriously, especially at the point in which they publish their rules for public comment.47 Moreover, rather than transparently designing rules and supporting documents such as RIAs, agencies appear to be inclined to create detailed documents that do not include viable alternatives in an effort to prepare themselves to successfully defend their policy choices against OIRA oversight and judicial review.48 This pattern seems to hold despite statutory and executive order requirements to consider alternatives and the possibility that doing so could protect agencies from lawsuits pursuant to these statutes.49
+In fact, if one theme emerges from this scholarship, it is that the procedural requirements embedded in the various laws, directives, and guidance can provide perverse incentives for agencies that tend to nudge them toward being less likely to entertain alternatives seriously, especially at the point in which they publish their rules for public comment.
+Moreover, rather than transparently designing rules and supporting documents such as RIAs, agencies appear to be inclined to create detailed documents that do not include viable alternatives in an effort to prepare themselves to successfully defend their policy choices against OIRA oversight and judicial review.
+This pattern seems to hold despite statutory and executive order requirements to consider alternatives and the possibility that doing so could protect agencies from lawsuits pursuant to these statutes.

-45 National Research Council.
-Understanding risk: Informing decisions in a democratic society.
-National Academies Press, 1996, p.
-5.
+47 National Research Council, Understanding Risk: Informing Decisions in a Democratic Society (Washington, DC: National Academies Press, 1996), 5.

-46 National Research Council.
-Public participation in environmental assessment and decision making.
-National Academies Press, 2008.
+48 National Research Council, Public Participation in Environmental Assessment and Decision Making (Washington, DC: National Academies Press, 2008).

 That said, this literature is by no means conclusive.
 Rather, it is relatively scant as well as somewhat speculative, especially with respect to portraying the motives of agency officials.
 For these reasons, we engaged in data collection along two dimensions to inform our conclusions.
 With the first approach, we collected data using publicly available documents, including proposed and final rules as well as RIAs supporting both, to determine the extent to which agencies record their consideration of alternative regulatory approaches as well as disclose their engagement with stakeholders in those documents.
-With the second, we conducted semistructured interviews with current and former agency personnel intimately involved in the rulemaking process, asking questions to reveal if and when their agencies consider alternatives as well as how they gather information to develop them.
+With the second, we conducted semi-structured interviews with current and former agency personnel intimately involved in the rulemaking process, asking questions to reveal if and when their agencies consider alternatives as well as how they gather information to develop them.
 In combination, the two approaches provide us with a means to capture information on agency approaches to examining regulatory alternatives that is not subject to selective recall bias while also having the opportunity to explore what agencies do that they may not directly disclose in public documents.